Nick Saban: Personal life

-Saban is a devout Catholic who attends Mass before games.
+Saban is a devout Catholic; he arranged for himself and his players who were Catholic to receive Mass before each game, usually local clergy presided over the brief services.
 The Sabans attend St. Francis of Assisi University Parish in Tuscaloosa.
-St. Francis' Parish priest, Father Gerald Holloway, served as a chaplain for the football team before he was transferred.
+St. Francis' parish priest, Father Gerald Holloway, served as a chaplain for the football team before he was transferred.

 Saban is of Croatian heritage.
-Bill Belichick and Saban are good friends.
-When Belichick spoke about their relationship, he said: "Two successful Croats in the same division of NFL.
-You must admit, you don't see that every day."
+Bill Belichick and Saban are friends, having known each other since 1982.
+In 2019, when Saban spoke about their relationship, he said: "Sometimes people have a real true love and respect for someone.
+You really love to see them have this success and continue to have this success.
+I don't know how many people can really understand that kind of relationship.
+That's kind of how I feel about Bill."

 Saban shares his last name with another famous football coach, Lou Saban.
 They were called "distant cousins" in a 2005 article where Lou comments on the younger Saban's success.
 Upon the death of Lou Saban, his widow Joyce Saban said the two men might have been second cousins, but their families say they are not related.

 Saban made a cameo appearance as himself in the 2009 film The Blind Side, and requested to simply repeat a conversation he had with Michael Oher rather than follow the script, which director John Lee Hancock allowed him to do.
 In August 2010, the documentary Nick Saban: Gamechanger was released.
 Included in the film are interviews from Belichick and Alabama athletic director Mal Moore, among others.

-Saban and his wife Terry have been married for over 45 years.
-They have two children: Nicholas and Kristen.
+Saban and his wife Terry have been married for over 50 years.
+They have two adopted children: Nicholas and Kristen.
 The Sabans are the co-founders of the foundation Nick's Kids.
 This foundation has been used by the Sabans to help support children's needs ever since Saban started head coaching.
 In the first three years at Alabama, Nick's Kids raised more than US$1 million.
-Saban owns a vacation home on Lake Burton in northeast Georgia.
+Saban owns a vacation home on Lake Burton in northeast Georgia and purchased a beach house in Jupiter, Florida in 2023.
+He is the co-owner of Dream Motors, a collection of luxury car dealerships across the South, in partnership with former Mercedes-Benz USA CEO Steve Cannon.

 Outside of football, Saban keeps in touch with his players, taking a mentor role to his former players.
 Saban not only speaks with NFL players, but former athletes that have moved on past football, such as Eryk Anders, linebacker turned pro fighter in the Ultimate Fighting Championship.

 In 2022, Saban co-signed a letter directed at Senator Joe Manchin, voicing support for the passage of the Freedom to Vote Act, while including a footnote that he does not support the removal of the filibuster in the Senate.
 Saban and Manchin grew up together in West Virginia, and Saban had previously endorsed Manchin for Senate in 2018.